Family & History

 1956

-Oskar Mathier, Diego Mathier’s grandfather, had meanwhile taken over his father Ferdinand’s winery and moved in with his wife Marie, nĂ©e Oggier, at Bahnhofstrasse 48 – an elegant and modern winery by the standards of the time.
-The house still stands today and is used by today’s winery to receive the harvested grapes and, after a thorough inspection by Diego Mathier himself, to send them to the press.
-From this point onwards, Oskar Mathier also began to build up a steadily growing private and restaurant customer base and to supply his customers with his wines.
+Oskar Mathier, Diego Mathier’s grandfather, had by then taken over the winery from his father, Ferdinand, and moved in with his wife, Marie (née Oggier), at 48 Bahnhofstrasse—a winery that was elegant and modern by the standards of the time.
+The house still stands today and serves as the current winery’s facility for receiving the harvested grapes and, after thorough inspection by Diego Mathier himself, sending them to the press.
+From this point on, Oskar Mathier also began—as the first to do so—to build a steadily growing base of private and restaurant customers and to supply his clientele with his wines.

 1975